elnosh/gonuts/README.md

 _Disclaimer: The author is NOT a cryptographer and this work has not been reviewed.
 This means that there is very likely a fatal flaw somewhere.
 Cashu is still experimental and not production-ready._

 _**Don't be reckless:** This project is in early development, it does however work with real sats!
-Always use amounts you don't mind loosing._
+Always use amounts you don't mind losing._

 # gonuts